goinvo/US-Healthcare-Mottos/README.md

 ###### Readily available, easily accessible, zero distress.
 <img src="https://github.com/goinvo/US-Healthcare-Principles/assets/140448888/0170a2e8-4cda-48ed-9959-2d0c1a9ae35d" width="300" height="300">

-Patients might hesitate to seek care due to concerns about diagnoses, treatments, or potential costs.
-Therefore, timely access to care is critical for preventing the worsening of health conditions, reducing the risk of complications, and ensuring optimal outcomes.
+Timely access to care is critical for preventing the worsening of health conditions, reducing the risk of complications, and ensuring optimal outcomes.
 We also demand a fear-free environment involves fostering open communication, providing clear information, and addressing patient concerns with empathy.
-Healthcare providers strive to establish trust and rapport with patients, ensuring that they feel respected, heard, and understood throughout their healthcare journey.

 ### 4. Patient Information is Private
 ###### Safeguard the confidentiality of patients' personal and medical information.
 <img src="https://github.com/goinvo/US-Healthcare-Principles/assets/140448888/528d77b0-5d34-4142-a618-5abc10e0fc0a" width="300" height="300">
 <img src="https://github.com/goinvo/US-Healthcare-Principles/assets/140448888/738db51f-28fa-475f-85b1-0a2f7dd7d7ef" width="300" height="300">

 All sensitive data related to a patient's health, medical history, treatments, and other personal details remain confidential and protected from unauthorized access, disclosure, or use.
 It entails implementing strict privacy measures, secure data storage, and controlled access to medical records to prevent breaches and maintain patient trust.
-Respecting the privacy of patient information is not only a legal and ethical responsibility but also essential for preserving patient autonomy, fostering open communication between patients and healthcare providers, and upholding the integrity of the healthcare system.

 ### 5. Protect Against Criminal Use of Health Data
 ###### Contribute to a secure and trusted healthcare environment.